uozuAho/pandemic_ddd/pandemic.client/readme.md

 # Pandemic game client

+Currently a debug client used to test the game server.
 Connects to a game server via ZeroMQ.